mohithkota/TESTTNG_VERIFICATION/README.md

 First assignment

-See midsem.pdf for the problem statement
+See midsem.pdf for the problem statement<br>

+edited on ubuntu